 What would an eco warrior do?
 Absolutely nothing.
 Pull up a chair, grab a cocktail and watch the grass grow – you green god.

 Leaving even part of your garden to grow wild can help pollinating insects, like bees, thrive.
-Add some colour by throwing a seedball into the mix.
-We recommend that you do this seated to save any unnecessary exertion.

 3. Stop plastic waste.
 Don't be a sucker